travelgateX/documentation-site/content/getting-started/concepts.md

 +++
 title = "Concepts"
 pagetitle = ""
-description = "Understanding the concepts" icon = "fa-question-circle" weight = 3
-alwaysopen = false
+description = "Basic concepts for all of the TravelgateX platform" icon = "fa-question-circle" weight = 3 alwaysopen = false